Jorge Navarro

-Jorge Navarro Sánchez (born 3 February 1996) is a Spanish motorcycle racer currently competing in the Supersport World Championship, for Ducati's Orelac Racing Verdnatura team.
-He has previously raced in the Moto2 and Moto3 classes during his Grand Prix motorcycle racing career, scoring two wins and nineteen podiums in total.
+Jorge Navarro Sánchez (born 3 February 1996) is a Spanish motorcycle racer, who most recently competed in the 2026 Moto2 World Championship for Reds Fantic Racing.
+He has previously raced in the Supersport World Championship, for Ducati's Orelac Racing Verdnatura team.
+In his Grand Prix motorcycle racing career, he has scored two wins and twenty podiums, along with six pole positions total in Moto2 and Moto3.
 In his early career, he also competed in the FIM CEV Moto3 series, finishing as runner-up to Fabio Quartararo in the 2014 championship, and fifth in 2013.

 Career

 Supersport World Championship

 For 2023, Navarro joined Ten Kate Racing Yamaha for the Supersport World Championship.
-He finished the season 7th in the standings, scoring his first podium of the category in Portimao.
+He finished the season seventh in the standings, scoring his first podium of the category in Portimao.

 Originally signed to Triumph's WRP-RT Motorsport by SKM team for the 2024 Supersport World Championship, following three successful weekends, Navarro was signed by Ducati's Orelac Racing Verdnatura team, to replace Lorenzo Baldassarri.